-- 1) Transportation-airfare, local transportation, including train, bus, etc., - Lodging-rent paid, utilities (do not include telephone), hotel or motel room expenses, and - 3) Meal expenses-actual expenses allowed if you keep records of the amounts, or, if you do not wish to keep detailed records, you are generally allowed a standard meal allowance amount depending on the date and area of your travel.
+- Transportation-airfare, local transportation, including train, bus, etc., - Lodging-rent paid, utilities (do not include telephone), hotel or motel room expenses, and - Meal expenses-actual expenses allowed if you keep records of the amounts, or, if you do not wish to keep detailed records, you are generally allowed a standard meal allowance amount depending on the date and area of your travel.
 You can deduct only 50% of unreimbursed meal expenses.
-The standard meal allowance rates are given in Publication 1542, Per Diem Rates (For Travel Within the Continental United States).
+The standard meal allowance rates for high-cost areas are in Publication 1542, Per Diem Rates (For Travel Within the Continental United States), which is available only on the Internet at www.irs.gov/ pub/irs-pdf/p1542.pdf.
+The rates for other areas are in Publication 463.